saurabhnegi35/Touch_Typing/README.md

 Touch Typing is a typing game where users are presented with a displayed word and their task is to type it correctly.
 The app provides real-time feedback on the accuracy of the user's input and plays audio cues for correct and incorrect keystrokes.

+Here are using the React Redux for the State Management

 ## Here's how the app works:

 - User Interface: The app has a simple user interface that consists of an input field where users can type the displayed word.
 The input field is disabled once the user successfully completes typing the word.